nest/nestml/doc/pynestml_toolchain/extensions.rst

 As illustrated in `Figure 4.7 <#fig4.7>`__, the existing *NeuronClass* template is extended by a new *invariant* function which checks all stated invariants during the execution of the simulation.
-JinJa2 as the underlying generator engine of PyNestML features concepts for template inclusion and therefore enables an easy extension of PyNestML’s code generator.
+JinJa2 as the underlying generator engine of PyNESTML features concepts for template inclusion and therefore enables an easy extension of PyNESTML’s code generator.
 The referenced template is hereby implemented as a new artifact.